 Since it is obviously more convenient to examine exponential $\exp(-x), \, x=|\Psi|^{2},$ dependencies than Rayleigh $x\exp(-x^{2}), \, x=|\Psi|,$ ones, in the current publication we measure PDFs for squared amplitudes $|\Psi|^{2}$ instead of PDFs for amplitudes $|\Psi|$.
-As explained above, our results for squared amplitudes PDFs are easily translated to amplitudes PDFs: if a squared amplitudes PDF is exponential $PDF(|\Psi|^{2})\sim\exp(-|\Psi|^{2}/2\sigma^{2})$ then the corresponding amplitudes PDF is Rayleigh-distributed $PDF(|\Psi|) \sim |\Psi|\exp(-|\Psi|^{2}/2\sigma^{2})$ and vice versa, and for simplicity below we will call both such amplitudes and squared amplitudes PDFs as Rayleigh-distributed illustrating them with graphs of squared amplitudes PDFs.
-Here we work only with PDFs for entire field $|\Psi|^{2}$ because it turned out that PDFs for local maximums of $|\Psi|^{2}$ did not give us any extra information.
+As explained above, our results for squared amplitudes PDFs are easily translated to amplitudes PDFs: if a squared amplitudes PDF is exponential $PDF(|\Psi|^{2})\sim\exp(-|\Psi|^{2}/2\sigma^{2})$ then the corresponding amplitudes PDF is Rayleigh-distributed $PDF(|\Psi|) \sim |\Psi|\exp(-|\Psi|^{2}/2\sigma^{2})$ and vice versa, and for simplicity below we will call both such PDFs as Rayleigh-distributed illustrating them with graphs of squared amplitudes PDFs.
+Here we work with PDFs for entire field $|\Psi|^{2}$ only because it turned out that PDFs for local maximums did not give us any extra information.

-In this work we perform numerical simulations of the evolution of wave field $\Psi$ in the framework of three different nonlinear equations for ensembles of 10000 initial conditions $\Psi|_{t=0}$ for each nonlinear system.
-Inside each ensemble initial distributions differ only by realization of stochastic noise with a fixed statistical properties.
+In the current study we perform numerical simulations of the evolution of wave field $\Psi$ in the framework of three different nonlinear equations for ensembles of at least 10 000 initial distributions $\Psi|_{t=0}$ for each of the nonlinear systems.
+Inside each ensemble initial distributions differ only by realizations of stochastic noise with a fixed statistical properties.
 Based on the ensembles, we measure spectra $I_{k}=\langle|\Psi_{k}|^{2}\rangle$ where $\langle..\rangle$ stands for averaging over ensemble, spatial correlation functions $g(x)=\langle\Psi(y,t)\Psi^{*}(y+x,t)\rangle$ and PDFs for squared amplitudes $|\Psi|^{2}$ and examine how these functions depend on time, type of the initial condition and different nonlinear terms included in the equations of motion.

-The paper is organized as follows.
-Next section gives brief overview of nonlinear systems we examine and also numerical methods we use.
-Results of our numerical simulations and their comparisons are listed in Section 3.
-Section 4 contains conclusions and acknowledgements.\\

-{\bf 2.} In this work we consider the following one-dimensional nonlinear systems: 1) the classical Nonlinear Schrodinger equation Eq. (\ref{Eq01}), 2) generalized NLS equation accounting for six- and eight-wave interactions terms,